BrandonClapp/brandonclapp.github.io/_drafts/2015-03-08-creating-and-importing-a-map-for-phaser-using-tiled.md

 title:  "Creating and importing a map for Phaser using Tiled"
 date:   March 8, 2015
 permalink: /creating-and-importing-a-map-for-phaser-using-tiled/
+tags:
-tags: PhaserJS Game-Dev
+  - PhaserJS
+  - Game Dev
-categories: game-dev
+categories:
+  - Game Development
 header: tiled_phaser_featured.png
 comments: true
 ---

 Phaser is an HTML5 game engine that comes with a lot of cool features that I've yet to figure out.
-Here, I'll give you a walk through of designing a map utilizing a tool called <strong>Tiled</strong> and then bringing that map into your phaser project.
+Here, I'll give you a walk through of designing a map utilizing a tool called **Tiled** and then bringing that map into your phaser project.

 #### Create the Phaser Game object